Impact as part of your UKRI/RCUK case for support

 Who to contact

-There are a number of staff within the University who can help with your Pathways to Impact.
+There are a number of staff within the University who can help incorporate Impact into your Case for Support.

 - For advice on impact within your field: Your Departmental Impact Lead

-- For advice on developing external partnerships and collaboratons: Your Faculty gateway or knowledge exchange team
+- For advice on developing external partnerships and collaborations: Your Faculty gateway or knowledge exchange team

 - For general advice and feedback on style and content: Faculty Research Growth Officer